 The sum of all permanent live outcomes including adoption, returned to owner, transferred to another agency (shelter or rescue), return to field, and other live outcomes (e.g. barn cat program); excluding foster.

 At enrollment, data is collected for the original baseline year of 2012 along with data for the previous calendar year and estimates for the current calendar year.
 We love it when participating shelters use their estimates to challenge and inspire themselves as they work towards greater life-saving success.
 At the beginning of each year, participating shelters report actual values for the previous calendar year and update their estimates for the new year.

-The Million Cat Count will initially be based on estimates but will be corrected when final calendar year values are reported by participants.
-No individual shelter data will be made public – numbers will only be reported in aggregate.
+Each year, the Million Cat Count is initially based on estimates but is corrected when final calendar year values are reported by participants.
+No individual shelter data will ever be made public – numbers are only reported in aggregate.